lzq-hopego/get-music-lizhanqi/README.md

 **[get-music-lizhanqi](https://github.com/lzq-hopego/get-music-lizhanqi)** is a command line tool which helps you search and download music from multiple sources.

 Support for QQ music, Netease music, guwo music, Kugou music and Baidu music.
-See [supported sources](#支持的音乐源列表).

 **Python3 Only.
 Python 3.5+ Recommended.**